 The total cost of the Boulder Generative Workshop is $950, which includes all lodging, meals and workshop fees.
 Participants are responsible for their own transportation to and from Chautauqua.
 Single cottages are available for an optional supplemental fee of $250.
 Please note that there are a limited number of single cottages and these will be assigned on a first-come, first-served basis.
 Disability accessible and equipped rooms are available.
 Please let us know as soon as possible if you require these accommodations.
 If you do not need lodging, the tuition is reduced by $150, but you will still be able to join us for all meals.

-Cancellation Policy: If you cancel by February 1, 2020, your tuition will be refunded minus a $150 cancellation fee.
-Refunds for cancellations made after February 1 are contingent upon filling your place and will be made only if your place is filled.
+Cancellation Policy: If you cancel up to 90 days before the event your tuition will be refunded minus a $150 cancellation fee.
+Refunds for cancellations made less than 90 days from the event are contingent upon filling your place and will be made only if your place is filled.
+No refunds are available less that 30 days from the event.
 In the unlikely event that we must cancel a workshop and you do not wish to transfer to another workshop, you will receive a full refund.